 Advance Rulings

-The computer literacy rate in India is near about 6% only.
+The computer literacy rate in India is about 6% only.
 This is not just a concern but a major setback when you consider the fact that the backbone of GST is the GSTN.
 Digital India has been at the backdrop of all major policies run by the present government.
-And it is the right step ahead when you consider the global shift in administrative solutions including the tax on internet platforms.
+And it is the right step ahead when you consider the global shift in administrative solutions, including the tax on internet platforms.
 However, a common trader in India has to shell out Rs.
-5,000 to apply for Advance ruling through the FORM GST ARA-01.
+5,000 to apply for an Advance ruling through the FORM GST ARA-01.
 Is this not a very high cost when we consider the computer literacy rate?
 Also, the authority has the right to dismiss or respond to the ruling.

 In addition to this, the ruling authorities change with state borders.
-There is a good amount of probability that there would be conflict in the order issued by the various state authorities on the same issue over different time frames.
+There is a good amount of probability that there would be conflict in the orders issued by the various state authorities on the same issue over different time frames.
 Also, the judicial process has to be fast-tracked to avoid unnecessary piling of cases on the already burdened Apex Court.
 The ruling must be in sync with the one nation one tax tagline of the GST regime.

 Conclusion: In conclusion, we can say that GST in India is still in its teething stage.
 The GST Council with its regular amendments and at times forced changes gives the impression that the Government is still riding on the learning curve.
 As of now, the Government must ponder on the above tricky and debatable points to ensure that the future generations will term India’s second tryst with destiny a resounding success.
 For GST to really etch itself in the pages of History, the Government must very proactively tend to taxpayers grievances and provide an easy to use digital tax solution for the Indian Diaspora.